jennbriden/pipeline-templates/demos/multibranch-bitbucket-server/README.md

 # CloudBees Pipeline Templates Example
-## Multibranch Pipeline Authentication for Bitbucket.org
+## Multibranch Pipeline Authentication for a Bitbucket Server

-This example shows how to add authentication to your Bitbucket.org server.
+This example shows how to add authentication to your organization's Bitbucket server.
 The developer will supply the value for the ${repoName} parameter when they create their pipeline job in CloudBees Core.

 ````
 type: MULTIBRANCH